Cisco Certification for Beginners

 Gaining your Cisco certification will guide you towards a lucrative and rewarding career in networking, regardless of whether you choose to study the CCENT certification or go straight for the CCNA level qualification.
 Everyone is different and some people are more comfortable with taking a more guarded, slower approach, while others feel that they can accomplish more by taking on a bigger task.

-The CCNA certification has proven to be more popular among individuals that have gained at least some networking experience, while the CCENT certification has proven to be more popular with those that wish to start learning about the world of networking and those that may be switching careers from an area where they were unfamiliar with networking.
+The CCNA certification has proven to be more popular among individuals that have gained at least some networking experience, while the CCENT course has proven to be more popular with those that wish to start learning about the world of networking and those that may be switching careers from an area where they were unfamiliar with networking.

 Take all of these factors into consideration when making your choice between these two Cisco certifications.
 This will ensure that you choose the study path that is right for you and that you feel ready to take on.
 Once you have completed your studies and passed your exams, you will be ready to start working as a networking professional.